geotre/electron-json-config/README.md

 ### `.deleteBulk(keys)`
-Remove the key and its value from the config file.
+Removes all the keys specified and theirs value from the config file.

 | Parameters | Type              | Optional | Description                |
 |:----------:|:-----------------:|:--------:|:--------------------------:|